epalou1996/Danchart/README.md

 # Danchart
-This project is Danch's first website!
+This project is Danch's first website, made with Django